giovanni1351/BancoCriptomoedas/README.md

 For the normal clients: Log in/Register Account, Check bank balance (in reais (brazilian currency) and in all cryptocurrencies available) of your investment wallet, check the bank statement of your investment wallet, make deposits (in reais) to your investment wallet, draw money (also from your balance in reais) from your investment wallet, buy and sell cryptocurrencies and update the price of the cryptocurrencies.
 The program already comes with three cryptocurrencies registered (Bitcoin, Ethereum and Ripple), which the user is able to buy with the money from his current balance in reais and sell for an amount also in reais.
 For the admin: Log in, register new investors, delete investors, register and delete new cryptocurrencies, list all registered investors, check the data of all investors (which includes their bank statement and current balance), and manually update the quotation of the cryptocurrencies.
 All the actions you make in the program are updated alongside the database.
-In the files available on the Github page, we included a script with the data from our test database (which already has a bunch of information registered) and an empty one, if you wish to start yours from scratch.
-The scripts are to be executed through pgAdmin 4, and it is necessary to have the PostgreSQL installed.
+In repo page, we included a script that can be executed through pgAdmin4 to create the database used in the program.
+You need to have PostgreSQL installed for it to work properly.
 To run the program, just download the executable .jar file and run it.
 Reminder: For the proper functioning of the program, it is necessary to have Java, PostgreSQL and pgAdmin 4 (with the database built) installed.
-If you wish to compile the code through an IDE or your terminal, the same conditions apply.
+If you wish to compile the code through an IDE or terminal, the same conditions apply.
+It is possible that you are requested to install the postgresql-42.7.3.jar library, which can be easily found on the internet.

 5 packages were used to develop the code.
 The DAO package, which includes two classes: Conexao, which makes the connection between the user and the database, and PessoaDAO, which checks and manipulates the data from the database.